Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Related Work

 \section{Related Work}

-\paragraph{Long-term Conversations.} Since the release of MSC~\citep{xu-etal-2022-beyond}, there have been many studies on long-term conversations.
-For instance, \citet{bae2022keep} train a classifier as the memory updater to handle outdated memories in phone call scenarios.
-Recently, based on LLMs' outstanding in-context learning ability, \citet{wang2023recursively} leverage LLMs to write, update, and select memories for response generation.
-Apart from LLMs' power, human behaviors have also fostered methods for long-term conversations.
-For example, \citet{zhong2024memorybank} apply humans' forgetting curve to make memories that have been discussed stay in the memory pool for a longer time.
-Also drawing inspiration from how humans manage memories, our \tealeaf\,\theanine, on the other hand, addresses the connection between relevant events in both memory construction and retrieval, improving response quality in long-term conversations, which has never been explored to the best of our knowledge.
+\paragraph{Long-term conversations.} Since MSC, there have been several studies on long-term conversations: \citet{bae2022keep} train a classifier to update old memories in phone call scenarios.
+As we enter the era of LLMs, \citet{li2024hello} leverages LLMs to write and update memories for RG.
+Apart from LLMs' power, human behaviors also foster methods in this field.
+For example, \citet{zhong2024memorybank} apply humans' forgetting curve to make memories that have been discussed exist longer.
+Recently, \citet{park2023generative} and \citet{maharana-etal-2024-evaluating} also adopt the concept of timelines.
+However, \citet{park2023generative} focus on tagging the timestamp (e.g., “22:00”) of events and does not explicitly model the connection between them, and, in \citet{maharana-etal-2024-evaluating}, a timeline is a fixed, pre-defined series of events (potentially unrelated) which simply serve as a user profile for synthesizing dialogue data.
+By contrast, in our work, a timeline is built with relevant events, which are dynamically linked based on their causal relations and retrieved as the conversation goes on, benefitting our goal of consistent memory tracking and integration.

-\paragraph{Memory-augmentation for personalized dialogue systems.} The trend of long-term interaction with dialogue systems promotes the adaptation of them for personalized needs~\citep{chen2024persona, chen2024recent}.
-As a pioneer, \citet{xu2022long} train a persona extractor to create user-based memories in long-term conversations.
-However, training a personalized system for long-term use can be non-trivial due to the lack of data~\citep{tseng2024two}.
-As a solution, \citet{kim-etal-2024-commonsense} apply commonsense models and LLMs to augment existing long-term conversation datasets with high-quality persona sentences; \citet{chen2024compress} present a training-free LLM-based framework that extracts user behaviors from past conversations for personalized responses.
-Upon the success of LLMs, \tealeaf\,\theanine leverages them to build memory timelines, which represent the development of user personas/behaviors throughout the interaction, providing rich cues for personalized responses.
+\paragraph{Memory-augmentation for personalized dialogue agents.} The trend of long-term interaction with autonomous agents promotes their adaptation for personalized needs~\citep{chen2024persona, chen2024recent}.
+As a pioneer, \citet{xu2022long} train a persona extractor to create user-based memories.
+However, training personalized agents for long-term use can be non-trivial due to the lack of data~\citep{tseng2024two}.
+As a solution, \citet{kim-etal-2024-commonsense} apply commonsense models and LLMs to augment existing long-term data with high-quality persona sentences; \citet{chen2024compress} present a training-free LLM-based framework that extracts user behaviors from conversations for personalized RG.
+Upon the success of LLMs, \theanine leverages them to build memory timelines.
+These timelines represent the development of interactions and lead to responses that better entail speaker information, establishing \theanine's potential for personalized agents.